blorente/naylang-documentation/src/testing_methodology.md

 Test-Driven Development (TDD)
 ------

 Since the goal was to cover as much code as possible with test cases, the industry-standard practice of Test-Driven Development was used.
 According to TDD, for each new addition to the codebase, a failing test case must be added first.
 Then, enough code is written to pass the test case.
 Lastly, the code is refactored to meet coding standards, all the while keeping all the tests passing.
-This way, every part of code crucial part of the codebase will by default have an extensive test coverage.
+This way, every crucial part of the codebase will by default have an extensive test coverage.

 TDD may feel slow at first, but as the project grew the critical parts of the project were covered in test cases, which provided with immense agility to develop extraneous features such as the frontends.